barefootnetworks/SAI/doc/SAI-Proposal-SAI-PTF.md

 Tests have to inherit from one of two base classes - SaiHelper or SaiHelperBase.
 SaiHelperBase is the base class that runs initial configuration for all tests.

-SaiHelperBase initializes switch, gets several switch attributes and stores them into class attributes that are later to be used by tests.
+SaiHelperBase initializes switch, gets several switch attributes and stores them into class attributes that are later to be used in tests.
 The attributes that are stored are:
 - default_vlan_id
 - default_vrf
 - default_1q_bridge
 - acl_stage_ingress
 - acl_stage_egress
 - number_of_active_ports
-- port_list stored into variables self.portX
+- port numbers stored into variables portX

 SaiHelper inherits from SaiHelperBase but provides additional configuration.
-The based configuration created by SaiHelper looks like this:
+The base configuration created by SaiHelper looks like this:

 | Name       | Vlan ID | Ports | Tagging |
 | ----------- | ------------ | ------------ | ------------ |